zorglub3/nlp4s/README.md

 All parts are still work in progress.
 A demo can be used from the sbt console.

+## Current issues and WIP

+- Double parse of sentence "Are they are a group" (using eg `parseString` in the English demo yields two identical parse graphs - should be only one).
+- Negation.
+Completely missing from `EnglishGraphInterpreter` and realiser.
+- Parse future progressive, eg, "I will be taking the fork".
+- Bug in interpretation of imperative sentences.
+The English graph interpreter does not produce a valid MRS.
+- Port more tests from the old nlp library.

 # References and related work

 - [Head-Driven Phrase Structure Grammar: The handbook, Second revised edition.](https://langsci-press.org/catalog/book/478) The guide to HPSG, which "inspires" some parts of this project.